Financial Aid & Scholarships for Grad Students

 - Apply for financial aid as early as possible - If you're a first-time applicant, the earlier you apply the more likely you are to get the maximum amount of money possible.

-- Complete your FAFSA form as early as October 1 for the following academic year - It is your responsibility to file the Free Application for Federal Student Aid (FAFSA) every year for consideration of various financial aid programs.
-FAFSA allows the federal government to calculate your Expected Family Contribution (EFC).
+- Complete your FAFSA form in December for the following academic year - It is your responsibility to file the Free Application for Federal Student Aid (FAFSA) every year for consideration of various financial aid programs.
+FAFSA allows the federal government to calculate your Student Aid Index (SAI).
 We use this information to develop a financial aid package that is based upon your needs.
-Need is determined by subtracting the EFC from the total cost of attendance.
-Again, you can file your FAFSA form as early as October 1 for the academic year to follow.
+Need is determined by subtracting the SAI from the total cost of attendance.
 DeSales University's Federal School Code is 003986

 - Determine your financial aid eligibility - The financial aid package specifies the types and amounts of assistance (including federal, state, and institutional) you will receive to cover your expenses.
 Government and University funds are limited – amounts awarded may not meet all financial needs.
 Parents may apply for a Federal Parent Loan for Undergraduate Students (PLUS) and students may apply for alternative loans.